-Check out our list of the top gaming desks below if you're looking for a new desk.
-We've selected desks that are perfect for almost any home computer setup, whether you're looking to upgrade your home office or need a good content creation zone for YouTube or Twitch.
+We've listed a number of gaming desks that are perfect for almost any home computer setup.
+This is whether you're looking to upgrade your home office or need a good content creation zone for YouTube or Twitch.
 The desks also come in a wide variety of attractive styles — from subdued wood desks for a casual office to slick RGB models for folks seeking a flashy command center.

 What are the best gaming desks?